Ryan Christie

-Ryan Christie (born 22 February 1995) is a Scottish professional footballer who plays as a midfielder for Premier League club AFC Bournemouth and the Scotland national team.
-He began his career with Inverness Caledonian Thistle before joining Celtic in 2015, and had two spells on loan at Aberdeen.
+Ryan Christie (born 22 February 1995) is a Scottish professional footballer who plays as a midfielder or winger for Premier League club Bournemouth and the Scotland national team.

+Christie began his career with Inverness Caledonian Thistle before joining Celtic in 2015, and had two spells on loan at Aberdeen.
 He has also represented the Scotland under-21 and full national teams.

 Club career

 Inverness Caledonian Thistle

 Christie was born in Inverness in 1995; he is the son of footballer Charlie Christie, who was playing for Caledonian Thistle at the time and who had previously been a reserve player with Celtic.

 Christie joined the Inverness Caledonian Thistle youth system aged 10, before eventually signing his first professional contract in 2011.
 He signed a new deal with the club under Terry Butcher, and was among several youngsters to be promoted to the club's first team.

 Christie made his debut in the Scottish Premiership against Celtic on 29 December 2013.
 He came on as a substitute in the 100th minute in the Scottish League Cup Final against Aberdeen, a game that Inverness lost on penalties.
 Despite this, Christie helped the club finish in the top-six of the Scottish Premiership.
 His first goal for Inverness came in a 2–1 loss against Motherwell on 1 April 2014.
 Christie added two more goals later in the season against Dundee United and St Johnstone.
 After impressive displays for Inverness, Christie signed a new contract with the club at the end of the 2013–14 season.

 Christie scored his first goal of the 2014–15 season in a 2–0 win over Hamilton Academical.
 Christie's performances against Dundee, Motherwell, Celtic, Kilmarnock and Partick Thistle saw him win the SPFL Young Player of the Month for August.
 During a match against St Mirren in October 2014, he was sent-off for the first time in his career – being dismissed by referee Willie Collum for two-bookable offences.
 Christie added to his earlier success by winning the SPFL Young Player of the Month award for February 2015, and his eye-catching form over the whole season subsequently saw him shortlisted for the Young Player of the Year award.
 Although he didn't win that accolade, he was later honoured with the SFWA Young Player of the Year award.
 Christie started the 2015 Scottish Cup Final and was later substituted for James Vincent, who scored the winning goal in a 2–1 victory over Falkirk.
 After the match, Christie described winning the Scottish Cup as "unbelievable, hard to put into words".